ph9ii/broccoli-shop/README.md

   -- Available Models: "Buyer, Cart, User, Seller, Category, Order, Product, Translation".

-We are using "Soft Deletes" on some important models.
+We are using "Soft Deletes" on important models.

 ## Policies, Gateways & Scopes
 - Policies: We organize authorization logic around a particular model or resource via using different policies "App\Policies".

-  -- Available Policies: "BuyerPolicy, UserPolicy, SellerPolicy, CarPolicy, and OrderPolicy".
+  -- Available Policies: "BuyerPolicy, UserPolicy, SellerPolicy, CartPolicy, and OrderPolicy".

 - Gateways are used here to allow admin actions.